Local community food growing has many benefits and is supported by Leeds City Council.

 The Parks and Countryside service are keen to support community groups that are interested in growing their own food.
 Recently successful community food growing projects have been set up with the 'Friends of Cross Flatts Park' and 'Headingley Community Orchard' who have both created food growing areas on parks and countryside land so local people can enjoy their harvest.
 If you have an idea for a food growing project on a green space in Leeds, contact us on 0113 3957457 and we will see what we can do.

 Leeds City Council Parks and Countryside service are currently working with partners on a new community food growing initiative for the city called ‘Feed Leeds’.
-The Feed Leeds partnership aims to promote and support community food growing projects across the city and is due to be launched in September.
+The Feed Leeds partnership aims to promote and support community food growing projects across the city.
 One of the main ambitions of the group is to create a 'Feed Leeds' website which will link up all the community food growing projects in the city so it’s easy for people who are interested to find out how to get involved.
 For more information, keep watching this space!

 'Design an Edible Flower Bed for the Civic Hall' competition